apache/datafusion/benchmarks/README.md

 # Benchmarks

-The output of `dfbench` help includes a descripion of each benchmark, which is reproducedd here for convenience
+The output of `dfbench` help includes a description of each benchmark, which is reproduced here for convenience

 ## ClickBench